M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 11 Revision 5 active-X
+Version 11 Revision 6 active-X
-A Fix on Resize event on User Form (to avoid an error with ResizeMark backcolor property)
+A Lot of work, see blog for more information

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com